Cank256/Cank256/README.md

 Hi 👋 My name is Caleb Nkunze
 =============================

-Web Developer
+Software Developer
 -------------

 * 🌍  I'm based in Kampala, Uganda
 * ✉️  You can contact me at [nkunzecaleb@gmail.com](mailto:nkunzecaleb@gmail.com)
-* 🧠  I'm learning Vue.JS and Flutter
+* 🧠  I'm learning Vue.JS and Python(Flask and Django)
 * 🤝  I'm open to collaborating on Payment Integrations and APIs

 ### Skills